locka99/cpp-to-rust-book/setting_up_rust/index.md

 rustup update
 ```

-Sometimes rustup will get an update of its own in which case you type:
+Sometimes `rustup` will need an update of its own in which case you type:

 ```
 rustup self update